-- Credits earned at institutions accredited by one of the six regionally accredited associations will be accepted to fulfill Seminole State degree requirements provided a grade of "D" or better was earned.
+- Credits earned at institutions accredited by one of the six regionally-accredited associations will be accepted to fulfill Seminole State degree requirements provided a grade of "D" or higher was earned.
 However, Gordon Rule courses must be completed with a grade of "C" or higher.
 Grades of "I" (incomplete) are transferred into Seminole State as a grade of "F." Credits from non-regionally accredited institutions will be evaluated on an individual basis at the request of the student.
 Students may be required to provide additional documentation that will assist in this process.

 Note: Accredited Institutions